-How to Choose a Bento Box
+How to Choose a Bento Box in 2025

-How to Choose a Bento Box
+How to Choose a Bento Box in 2025

 Whether it’s to reduce plastic waste, save money or eat healthier, more and more people are starting to embrace the bento lifestyle.
 But that first step of choosing the right bento box can be a daunting one.
 When it comes to bento boxes, it's definitely NOT one-size-fits-all.

 You don’t want to spend your hard-earned cash on a bento only to find that your stomach is growling by 2pm because your box only fits half a sandwich, or that your kid’s new lunchbox is too big for their school bag.
+With that in mind, we’ve compiled our best tips so you can pick the perfect bento box for you and your kids!

 What Size Bento do you REALLY need?

-FIrst let’s consider the size of the bento box.
 Choosing a Japanese style bento box can be confusing especially as they tend to be smaller than Western-style lunch boxes.
 It's easy to underestimate how much food will actually fit into the box!
-The key with Japanese-stye bento boxes is that food is meant to be packed in fairly densely (to prevent foods from moving around) and to make it look visually appealing.
-This way you can actually fit quite a lot of food into a surprisingly petite-looking container
+The key with Japanese-stye bento boxes is that food is meant to be packed fairly densely (to prevent foods from moving around) and to make it look visually appealing.
+Depending on your packing technique and the foods used, you can surprisingly fit quite a lot of food into a petite-looking container.

 Here at Bento&co we’ve divided our boxes into Small, Medium, and Large categories.